 Chris Johnstone: I have been involved in facilitating the Work That Reconnects and similar workshops for over twenty years, working with Joanna Macy many times in this.
 By background I trained in medicine and worked as a group therapist in an NHS addictions treatment team over many years.
 I’ve trained in a wide range of transformative psychological processes and now focus on writing and training, particularly through developing online resources.
 I’m author of Find Your Power – a toolkit for resilience and positive change, and co-editor of The Great Turning Times, a free email newsletter I set up to spread the word about the Great Turning.
 My most recent book, Active Hope: how to face the mess we’re in without going crazy, was coauthored with Joanna Macy..
 I have websites at www.chrisjohnstone.info and at www.collegeofwellbeing.com

-March 2017: Residential weekend from Friday eve ‘til Sunday afternoon at beautiful venue in Wiltshire (to be confirmed).
+10th - 12th March 2017: Residential weekend from Friday eve ‘til Sunday afternoon at Hazel Hill Wood in Wiltshire.

 Distance learning component: